 Herding people through a process just isn’t going to be enough in this situation.
 You may get from beginning to the end in this way, but the results are unlikely to be optimal.
 The immense power of collaboration will be lost, the quality and benefits generated by the project will suffer, and it will be very much harder to deal with the conflicts and obstacles that will occur along the way.

-The truth is that effective leadership needs ‘soft skills’ and process skills in equal measure.
+The truth is that effective leadership qualities are about ‘soft skills’ and process skills in equal measure.
 You need to know what you need to be doing; but how you do it can make the difference between ultimate success or failure.
 In today’s fast moving and complex environment, there will be problems, risks, and also opportunities, that are not evident at the start.
-The agility to respond to these by harnessing the skills of the whole team is critical.
+The agility to respond to these by harnessing the qualities of the whole team is a critical part of a good leadership skills set.
 This can only be achieved in an environment where strong relationships allow views to be freely expressed without fear of reprisal, creating a genuine culture of collaboration.
 True leaders use their personal qualities to pull their team together and share their passion and belief in the project’s goals, so that everyone can contribute their best.
 The vision of where you are heading, and how you get there, comes not just from a process, but from the leader’s ability to influence with honesty and integrity.

 It’s sharing that belief that makes the difference.